-Students are allowed to incur one academic probation status during their program of study.
-The student will be removed from academic probation if and when the student's overall average grade increases to Pass with Merit, or above.
 Students placed on Probation may be allowed an extension of up to two semesters to improve their overall average grade with approval of the MBRSG School Council.
 A student on Academic Probation may not register (enroll) in their Dissertation.

 8.9.3 Unsatisfactory Progress